 Using our 30 grams of coffee and 500 grams of water recipe, we are going to pour only 365 grams of water and use about 135 grams of ice.
 Follow your usual brewing steps, but only pour a total of 365g of water.
 After all the water passes through, add ice in place of the remaining one-third of water.
 Some people put the ice in their brewing vessel or chemex first so the coffee drips onto it.
 We prefer to brew first and then add the ice.
 That is the same recommendation we make when making an iced espresso drink.

 One note: try to keep the brew time as close to your usual one as possible.
 For the Kalita, we’re aiming for a 3:30 brew time.
 To achieve this same brew time while using less water, you’re going to need to try to slow down that pour.

 There are a lot of cold coffee brewing methods out there, but we highly recommend giving this one a try.
 Let us know what YOU think.
-If you want to learn more, check out our brewing classes on Eventbrite or join us for a class in person at a training center near you.
+If you want to learn more, check out our brewing classes at a training center near you.
 Happy brewing!